Where to buy, and what to look out for

-This has become a popular way to buy and sell.
+This has become a popular way to buy and sell, and it isn’t a bad place to buy a secondhand bike if you’re on a budget.
 You can see a certain amount of information about the person selling, but there isn’t an eBay-style feedback system.
 It is a bit hit and miss as to which items it shows you, but if you get lucky there are local bargains to be had.
 The lack of accurate search means that you aren’t competing against quite as many buyers as on eBay.

-We’re not fans of Gumtree as you can’t really tell how reliable the seller is.
+We’re not fans of Gumtree as a place to buy a used bike, as you can’t really tell how reliable the seller is.
 That said, you may want to give it a go.
 Watch out for people selling a bike at a price that is too good to be true – it probably is.

 5. Secondhand bike shops and projects

 You may have somewhere local to you that sells secondhand bikes.
 Some towns and cities have bike recycling projects, and these are highly recommended, although demand is very high at the moment.
 We are beginning to list some recommended bike projects on this website, but in the meantime do a Google search for local places and see what you can find.
-Please be aware that many are running very limited services at the moment.
 If you know of any projects we should add to this list please let us know.

 Bike projects in London:

 - The Bike Project in London sells secondhand bikes, but also helps refugees and asylum seekers with bikes and other assistance.

 - Peddle My Wheels, London.
 Offers ‘try before you buy’.
 Contact to see whether they have stock at the current time.

 - Community Cycleworks in London and Maidstone.
 Project for young people, also fix and sell bikes.